 In the Haber process, “the atmospheric nitrogen (N2) is converted to ammonia (NH3) by reacting it with hydrogen (H2)”.
 Here a metal catalyst is used and high temperatures and pressures are maintained.

 - Air, which supplies the nitrogen.

-- Natural gas and water which supply the hydrogen and the energy needed to heat the reactants.
+- Natural gas and water supply the hydrogen and the energy needed to heat the reactants.

-- Iron which is the catalyst and does not get used up.
+- Iron is the catalyst and does not get used up.

 Let us take a look at the diagram below.

-- As per the diagram, in the Haber process, we take nitrogen gas from the air and combine it with hydrogen atom obtained from natural gas in the ratio 1:3 by volume.
+- As per the diagram, in the Haber process, we take nitrogen gas from the air and combine it with hydrogen atoms obtained from natural gas in the ratio 1:3 by volume.

-- The gases are passed through four beds of catalyst, with cooling takes place in each pass.
+- The gases are passed through four beds of catalyst, with cooling taking place in each pass.
 This is done to maintain equilibrium constant.

 - While different levels of conversion occur in each pass where unreacted gases are recycled.